 You can also place an ad in the local newspaper.
 Create a local Google Ad campaign, Create a Facebook page, etc.

-- One of the most important things to do is know the rules and regulations when it comes to childcare.
+- One of the most important things to do is to know the rules and regulations when it comes to childcare.
 You should also know the codes for health and cleanliness in order to know what to do with the area where you are going setup.

 - Another important thing to remember is to provide the children with meals, usually hot meals during lunchtime and small snacks such as crackers or bread with juice and water during the afternoon.
 You should follow the health and safety code locally to avoid problems in the long run.
 Make sure that children don’t go near the kitchen.

 - Learn how to talk to the parents.
 Be honest about everything; if their child causes too much trouble to talk to them about it since other children might get affected by their child’s attitude.

 - Plan your hours.
 Since the children’s parents are probably busy during normal working hours, make your hours available from early morning up to the after 6:00 pm.
 This will allow parents to pick up their children.

 - Keep records for each child so you can identify special needs, for example, if a child has allergies, needs special mediation, etc.